-Multiple studies have claimed that family dynamics end up affecting not only the interpersonal relationships a person has in the future, but also his/her physical and mental health.
+As W. Clement famously put it, “You are a product of your environment.”
+Multiple studies have claimed that family dynamics end up affecting not only the interpersonal relationships a person has in the future but also his/her physical and mental health.

 So if you see your partner react nonchalantly to being abused while you boil with rage every time you’re disrespected, it’s possible the family dynamics you witnessed while growing up may be affecting your responses to the stimuli.
 Let’s go into a bit more detail on how the house you grew up in defines the house you’ll grow a family in.

 Related Reading: Romantic Life Off Tracks?
 How You Were Raised Affects Relationships